Cleaning Mould in your Home

-Start by opening windows and doors in your bathroom while cleaning to provide fresh air and help dry out the mould.
+Start by opening the windows and doors in your bathroom while you're cleaning to let fresh air in and help the mould dry off.

-When dealing with bathroom mould, bleach products such as Domestos, are the best removal methods as they will kill off the spores and prevent the mould from regrowing for longer – although unless you tackle the root causes, the mould will eventually return.
+When dealing with bathroom mould, bleach treatments like Domestos are the best eradication methods since they destroy the spores and keep the mould from regrowing for longer - albeit the mould will return unless the main reasons are addressed.

 Dip a cloth into the solution and wipe over the affected surfaces.
 It may now look as if the mould has completely gone, but there may still be spores remaining deeper down.